CaioRiva/Spring-Boot-Mongo-DB-Onboarding/README.md

 # SpringMySQLOnboarding

-This is the first of four projects for Daitan Onboarding.
+This is an example project for Daitan Onboarding.
-This project uses Spring Boot (Spring Web, Spring Data JPA) and MySQL.
+This project uses Spring Boot (Spring Web, Spring Data MongoDB), Lombok, JUnit, Mockito and MongoDB.